Vodno

 Vodno (Водно) is a mountain in North Macedonia.
 It is located in the northern part of the country, to the southwest of the capital city Skopje.
-The highest point of the mountain is at Krstovar peak, on 1066 meters and the submontane is on 337 meters (Middle Vodno is on 557 m).
+The highest point of the mountain is on Krstovar peak, at 1066 meters and the submontane is at 337 meters (Middle Vodno is on 557 m).
 In 2002, on Krstovar peak the Millennium Cross was built, one of the biggest Christian Crosses in the world.

 Climate

 The climate in Vodno is cold and temperate.
 Vodno has a significant amount of rainfall during the year.
 This is true even for the driest month.
 The average temperature is 23 C. The lowest temperature measured on the mountain, in January 2017, is -24 C; and the highest measured temperature, in July 2005, is 43 C.

 Hydrography

 Vodno has a heterogeneous hydrographic web: streams, vaults, waterfalls, springs.
 Vodno has a lot of streams which are used by the shepherds for feeding their goats and for watering the wild chestnuts.